It's a New Day in Public Health.

 - Jail Linkage Program (JLP)

-The DOH currently contracts with the FDC to provide pre-release planning services to HIV-positive inmates preparing to return to their communities.
+Florida Health currently contracts with the FDC to provide pre-release planning services to inmates with HIV who are preparing to return to their communities.
 FDC employs pre-release planners located in five regions throughout the state.
-These planners provide services directly to the inmate within six months of their end-of-sentence date to determine the community to which the inmate is returning and what type of services he/she will need.
-It is therefore essential to test and provide opportunities for treatment for these recently released individuals returning back into Florida’s communities.
+These planners provide services directly to the inmate within six months of their end-of-sentence date to determine the community to which the inmate is returning and what type of services they will need.

-- Schedule appointment for medical and support services within the city the client will be residing in.
+- Schedule appointment for medical and support services within the city the client will be residing.

 - Release medical labs to medical providers.